ltsai323/xPhoton/README.md

 ## ToDo
 - [ ] Accomplish histScaler.py and rename it.
+- [ ] Add version tag in each cross section matching.
 - [x] Use CMSSW to compile the separated files.
 - [ ] Use makefile and shared library to compile separated files.
 (Postponed...)